BritishGeologicalSurvey/etlhelper/README.md

 > etlhelper is a Python library to simplify data transfer into and out of databases.

+> Note: There are a number of breaking changes planned for `etlhelper` version 1.0.
+> Please pin the version number in your dependency list to avoid disruption and
+> watch the project on GitHub for notification of new releases (in Custom section).

 ## Overview

 `etlhelper` makes it easy to run a SQL query via Python and return the results.